Getting started

 Ecosystem layout

-package.json # the workspaces member list (all possible members)
+pnpm-workspace.yaml # the authoritative member list (all possible members)

 tinycld.packages.ts # member enumeration for the generator

-app/ # @tinycld/app - the Expo/PocketBase shell (own repo)
+tinycld/ # the Expo/PocketBase app shell (own repo)

-core/ # @tinycld/core - shared TS + Go library (own repo)
+core/ # @tinycld/core - shared TS + Go library (nested)

 contacts/ # @tinycld/contacts ─┐